Here's what's in the House Democrats' stimulus relief plan - Local News 8

 Here’s what’s in the House Democrats’ stimulus relief plan

-A key House committee on Friday released the Democrats’ massive coronavirus relief package, pulling together President Joe Biden’s stimulus proposal into a 591-page bill.
+The House Budget Committee on Monday voted to advance the Democrats’ massive coronavirus relief package, bringing President Joe Biden’s stimulus proposal one step closer to passage by the full House.

-The full House may pass the legislation as soon as next week, but it could face hurdles in the Senate, where Democrats can’t afford to lose a single member of their party thanks to the 50-50 split in the chamber.
+The legislation could face hurdles in the Senate, where Democrats can’t afford to lose a single member of their party thanks to the 50-50 split in the chamber.
 Already, two Democrats — Sens.
 Kyrsten Sinema of Arizona and Joe Manchin of West Virginia — have voiced opposition to one element of the plan, raising the federal minimum wage to $15 an hour.

 Time is of the essence.
 An estimated 11.4 million workers will lose their unemployment benefits between mid-March and mid-April unless Congress passes its next coronavirus relief package in coming weeks, a recent study by The Century Foundation found.

-Note: This story has been updated with passage of the stimulus through committee.